 III.
 A War for Union 1861-1863

-In his inaugural address, Lincoln declared secession “legally void.”5 While he did not intend to invade Southern states, he would use force to maintain possession of federal property within seceded states.
-Attention quickly shifted to the federal installation of Fort Sumter.
-Union forces, under the command of Major Robert Anderson, held Charleston, South Carolina’s Ft.
-Sumter in April 1861.
+In his inaugural address, Lincoln declared secession “legally void.”10 While he did not intend to invade Southern states, he would use force to maintain possession of federal property within seceded states.
+Attention quickly shifted to the federal installation of Fort Sumter in Charleston, South Carolina.
 The fort was in need of supplies, and Lincoln intended to resupply it.
-South Carolina called for U.S. soldiers to evacuate the fort and Major Anderson refused.
-After decades of sectional tension, official hostilities erupted on April 12, 1861, when Confederate Brigadier General P. G. T. Beauregard fired on the fort.
+South Carolina called for U.S. soldiers to evacuate the fort.
+Commanding officer Major Robert Anderson refused.
+On April 12, 1861, Confederate Brigadier General P. G. T. Beauregard fired on the fort.
 Anderson surrendered on April 13th and the Union troops evacuated.
 In response to the attack, President Abraham Lincoln called for 75,000 volunteers to serve three months to suppress the rebellion.
 The American Civil War had begun.

-The assault on Fort Sumter, and subsequent call for troops, provoked several Upper South states to join the Confederacy.
-In total, eleven states renounced their allegiance to the United States of America.
+The assault on Fort Sumter and subsequent call for troops provoked several Upper South states to join the Confederacy.
+In total, eleven states renounced their allegiance to the United States.
 The new Confederate nation was predicated on the institution of slavery and the promotion of any and all interests that reinforced that objective.
 Some southerners couched their defense of slavery as a preservation of states rights.
-But in order to protect slavery, the Confederate nation created a central government that ruled over the states even more than what the constitution called for—an irony not lost on many.
+But in order to protect slavery, the Confederate constitution left even less power to the states than the United States constitution, an irony not lost on many.

 Shortly after Lincoln’s call for troops, the Union adopted General-in-Chief Winfield Scott’s Anaconda Plan to suppress the rebellion.
-This strategy intended to strangle the Confederacy by cutting off access to coastal ports and inland waterways via a naval blockade, while ground troops entered the interior.
+This strategy intended to strangle the Confederacy by cutting off access to coastal ports and inland waterways via a naval blockade.
+Ground troops would enter the interior.
 Like an anaconda snake, they planned to surround and squeeze the Confederacy.

 The Border States of Delaware, Maryland, Missouri, and Kentucky maintained geographic, social, political, and economic connections to both the North and the South.
-All five were immediately critical to the outcome of the conflict.
-Abraham Lincoln famously quipped “I think to lose Kentucky is nearly the same as to lose the whole game.”6 Lincoln and his military advisors realized that the loss of the Border States could mean a significant decrease in Union resources and threaten the capital in Washington.
-Consequently, Lincoln hoped to foster loyalty among their citizens, so that Union forces could minimize their occupation in the regions and deploy soldiers everywhere.
+All four were immediately critical to the outcome of the conflict.
+Abraham Lincoln famously quipped “I think to lose Kentucky is nearly the same as to lose the whole game.”11 Lincoln and his military advisors realized that the loss of the Border States could mean a significant decrease in Union resources and threaten the capital in Washington.
+Consequently, Lincoln hoped to foster loyalty among their citizens, so Union forces could minimize their occupation.
 In spite of terrible guerrilla warfare in Missouri and Kentucky, the four Border States remained loyal to the Union throughout the war.

 Foreign countries, primarily in Europe, also watched the unfolding war with deep interest.
-The United States represented the greatest example of democratic thought and ideals at the time, and individuals from as far afield as Britain, France, Spain, Russia and beyond closely followed events across the Atlantic Ocean.
+The United States represented the greatest example of democratic thought at the time, and individuals from as far afield as Britain, France, Spain, Russia and beyond closely followed events across the Atlantic Ocean.
 If the democratic experiment within the United States failed, many democratic activists in Europe wondered what hope might exist for such experiments elsewhere.
-Conversely, those with close ties to the cotton industry earnestly watched in the spring of 1861.
-War meant the possibility of disruption to their cotton produced on the backs of slave labor, and disruption could have catastrophic ramifications in commercial and financial markets abroad.
+Conversely, those with close ties to the cotton industry watched with other concerns.
+War meant the possibility of disrupting the cotton supply, and disruption could have catastrophic ramifications in commercial and financial markets abroad.

 While Lincoln, his cabinet, and the War Department devised strategies to defeat the rebel insurrection, black Americans quickly forced the issue of slavery as a primary issue in the debate.
-As early as 1861, black Americans implored the Lincoln administration to serve in the army and navy.
-Lincoln, who initially waged a conservative, limited war, believed that the presence of African American troops would threaten the loyalty of slaveholding border states, and white volunteers who might refuse to serve alongside black men.
+As early as 1861, black Americans implored the Lincoln administration to serve in the army and navy.12 Lincoln initially waged a conservative, limited war.
+He believed that the presence of African American troops would threaten the loyalty of slaveholding border states, and white volunteers might refuse to serve alongside black men.
 However, army commanders could not ignore the growing populations of formerly enslaved people who escaped to freedom behind Union army lines.
 These former enslaved people took a proactive stance early in the war and forced the federal government to act.
-As the number of refugees ballooned, Lincoln and Congress found it harder to avoid the issue.
+As the number of refugees ballooned, Lincoln and Congress found it harder to avoid the issue.13

 Fugitive slaves posed a dilemma for the Union military.
 Soldiers were forbidden to interfere with slavery or assist runaways, but many soldiers found such a policy unchristian.
 Even those indifferent to slavery were reluctant to turn away potential laborers or help the enemy by returning his property.
 Also, fugitive slaves could provide useful information on the local terrain and the movements of Confederate troops.
 Union officers became particularly reluctant to turn away fugitive slaves when Confederate commanders began forcing slaves to work on fortifications.
 Every slave who escaped to Union lines was a loss to the Confederate war effort.

-Any hopes for a brief conflict were eradicated three months after the Confederate attack on Fort Sumter when Union and Confederate forces met at the Battle of Bull Run, near Manassas, Virginia.
+Any hopes for a brief conflict were eradicated when Union and Confederate forces met at the Battle of Bull Run, near Manassas, Virginia.
 While not particularly deadly, the Confederate victory proved that the Civil War would be long and costly.
-Furthermore, in response to the embarrassing Union rout, Lincoln removed Brigadier General Irvin McDowell of command and promoted Major General George B. McClellan to commander of the newly formed Army of the Potomac.
+Furthermore, in response to the embarrassing Union rout, Lincoln removed Brigadier General Irvin McDowell and promoted Major General George B. McClellan to commander of the newly formed Army of the Potomac.
 For nearly a year after the First Battle of Bull Run, the Eastern Theater remained relatively silent.
 Smaller engagements only resulted in a bloody stalemate.But while the military remained quiet, the same could not be said of Republicans in Washington.
 The absence of fractious, stalling Southerners in Congress allowed Republicans to finally pass the Whig economic package, including the Homestead Act, the Land-Grant College Act (a.k.a.
-Morrill Act), and the Pacific Railroad Act.
-The federal government also began moving toward a more nationally controlled currency system (the greenback) and the creation of banks with national characteristics.
-Such acts proved instrumental in the expansion and evolution of the federal government, industry, and political parties moving into the post-war period.
+Morrill Act), and the Pacific Railroad Act.15 The federal government also began moving toward a more nationally controlled currency system (the greenback) and the creation of banks with national characteristics.
+Such acts proved instrumental in the expansion of the federal government and industry.

 The Democratic Party, absent its southern leaders, divided into two camps.
 War Democrats largely stood behind President Lincoln.
 “Peace Democrats”—also known as “Copperheads”—clashed frequently with both War Democrats and Republicans.
 Copperheads were sympathetic to the Confederacy; they exploited public anti-war sentiment (often the result of a lost battle or mounting casualties) and tried to push President Lincoln to negotiate an immediate peace, regardless of political leverage or bargaining power.
 Had the Copperheads succeeded in bringing about immediate peace, the Union would have been forced to recognize the Confederacy as a separate and legitimate government and the institution of slavery would have remained intact.

 Soldiers devised clever ways of dealing with the boredom of camp life.
 The most common activity was writing.
-These were highly literate armies; nine out of every ten Federals and eight out of every ten Confederates could read and write.7 Letters home served as a tether linking soldiers to their loved ones.
+These were highly literate armies; nine out of every ten Federals and eight out of every ten Confederates could read and write.16 Letters home served as a tether linking soldiers to their loved ones.
 Soldiers also read; newspapers were in high demand.
-News from other theatres of war, events in Europe, politics in Washington and Richmond, and local concerns were voraciously sought and traded.
+News of battles, events in Europe, politics in Washington and Richmond, and local concerns were voraciously sought and traded.